 1. E-business Concept

 What is e-business concept and how is it essential for a successful business?
-It describes the basic information of the business including goals, vision, products and offers from which it will earn revenue.
+It describes the basic information of the business including goals, vision, products, and offers from which it will earn revenue.
 The effective concept is based on market analysis that will identify the customers’ interests to purchase the product and how much they can pay for it.

 What is e-business concept?
 It is based on goals such as “Become a major bus seller or commercial enterprise” and objectives such as “have $80 million in revenues in five years”.
-Whether the company is prepared to achieve their goals and objectives addressed in the implementation plan for running a business and in the business plan process for startup companies.
+Whether the company is prepared to achieve its goals and objectives addressed in the implementation plan for running a business and in the business plan process for startup companies.

 Corporate strategies are also embedded in the e-business concept and describe how the business concept will be implemented and can be modified in order to enhance business performance.